 - It grows your confidence and motivation

 - Gives you the ability to pivot

 Step 5: Select a suitable farm location

-Site location is definitely a determinant of success in the poultry farming business.
-A strategic site location will aid your marketing efforts, provide you with access to basic utilities, and even secure and protect your farm from many potential problems including theft.
+Site location is a determinant of success in the poultry farming business.
+A strategic site location will aid your marketing efforts, provide access to essential utilities, and even secure and protect your farm from many potential problems, including theft.

-On the contrary, choosing a bad site for a poultry facility will result in environmental-related problems: litter application, odors and flies, and water quality.
+On the contrary, choosing a lousy site for a poultry facility will result in environmental-related problems: litter application, odors and flies, and water quality.
 Also, birds often produce a lot of noise and a strong, offensive smell.
-No one will like such interferences close to their homes or public places.
+No one likes such interferences close to their homes or public places.

-So, choosing a suitable location or site for your poultry farm is a good way to avoid running into problems with other businesses, authorities, neighbors, and operators of public settings like parks, schools, and churches.
+So, choosing a suitable location or site for your poultry farm is an excellent way to avoid running into problems with other businesses, authorities, neighbors, and operators of public settings like parks, schools, and churches.

-In the long run, a proper selection of a poultry site will save you money and time.
+In the long run, a proper selection of poultry sites will save you money and time.

 Step 6: Establish a suitable poultry house

 A good poultry house is a fundamental requirement for successful poultry farming.
 Whether you want to start a small-scale or commercial poultry farming project, you’ll need a safe housing or shelter facility where your birds can be happy and secure.